-Author has written 21 stories for Devil May Cry, Legend of Zelda, Kingdom Hearts, Final Fantasy VII, Trinity Blood, Labyrinth, Black Cat, Saiunkoku Monogatari, Castlevania, Final Fantasy X, Assassin's Creed, and Hobbit.
+Author has written 22 stories for Devil May Cry, Legend of Zelda, Kingdom Hearts, Final Fantasy VII, Trinity Blood, Labyrinth, Black Cat, Saiunkoku Monogatari, Castlevania, Final Fantasy X, Assassin's Creed, Hobbit, and Dragon Age.

 Alert: To all those of you who are fans of Final Fantasy VII, check out this forum called.
 It's a forum dedicated to truly good FFVII fanfiction, and there's currently a contest going on to vote the best of each genre, so you're sure to find plenty of good reading there.
 There's loads of other fun stuff, and plenty of insanity to go around, so be sure to stop by!

 Edit 27/03/2011: Sadly, for the past year or so, university life has gotten so hectic that it's left me utterly without a moment to spare for writing.
 To anyone who's been left hanging waiting for an update, I'm truly sorry.
 I'm planning on getting back in the writing groove over the holidays (but don't hold your breath).